Golden State Warriors: 1959–1965: The Wilt Chamberlain era

 Wilt Chamberlain averaged 41.5 points per game and 25.1 rebounds per game during his five and a half seasons with the Warriors.

 In 1959, the team signed draft pick Wilt Chamberlain.
 Known as "Wilt the Stilt", he led the team in scoring six times, quickly began shattering NBA scoring records and changed the NBA style of play forever.
 On March 2, 1962, in a Warrior "home" game played on a neutral court in Hershey, Pennsylvania, Chamberlain scored 100 points against the New York Knicks, a single-game record the NBA ranks among its finest moments.

 In 1962, Franklin Mieuli purchased a majority of shares in the team, moved it to the San Francisco Bay Area, and renamed it the San Francisco Warriors.
 The Warriors played most of their home games at the Cow Palace in Daly City, just south of the San Francisco city limits, from 1962 to 1964; then the San Francisco Civic Auditorium from 1964 to 1966.
 Occasionally, home games were played in nearby cities such as Oakland and San Jose.
-They also played frequently at the University of San Francisco gymnasium.
+They also played frequently at the University of San Francisco's War Memorial Gymnasium.
 Philadelphia would not remain without an NBA team for long; the Syracuse Nationals moved to the city in 1963 and became the Philadelphia 76ers.

 Before the 1963–64 NBA season, the Warriors drafted big man Nate Thurmond to go along with Chamberlain.
 The Warriors won the Western Division crown that season, but lost the 1964 NBA Finals to the Boston Celtics, four games to one.
 In the 1964–65 season, the Warriors traded Chamberlain to the Philadelphia 76ers for Connie Dierking, Lee Shaffer, Paul Neumann and $150,000 and won only 17 games.